The Eldridge Hotel: History

 The Eldridge House Hotel can trace its origin back to the New England Emigrant Aid Company, which was a transportation company in Boston, Massachusetts, created after the passing of the Kansas-Nebraska act to bring anti-slavery immigrants to the Kansas Territory.
 The company erected a temporary way station in Lawrence for these settlers, named the Free State Hotel.
 On May 21, 1856, Douglas County sheriff Samuel J. Jones and a large group of pro-slavery men arrived in Lawrence and burned down the Free State Hotel as part of the Sack of Lawrence.
-After this disaster, the anti-slavery individual Shalor Eldridge built a new hotel, which he named the Eldridge House, after himself.
+After this disaster, the abolitionist individual Shalor Eldridge built a new hotel, which he named the Eldridge House, after himself.
 This structure stood until August 21, 1863, when Confederate irregular leader William Quantrill and his raiders burned the hotel, along with the city, to the ground.

 Eldridge began to build another replacement hotel, which was finished in 1866 under George W. Deitzler.
 This structure was refurbished in 1925; the new version lasted until the mid-to-late 1960s, when it closed due to competition with motels.
 While the Eldridge Hotel building became an apartment complex on July 1, 1970, there was a strong desire in the city to see the Eldridge re-open as a hotel again in the 1980s.
 Soon, a group of investors raised $1 million, and the city of Lawrence also contributed $2 million in industrial revenue bonds to make this dream a reality.
 In the later part of that decade, the entire structure was retrofitted once again into a hotel.
 In 2004, the hotel was purchased by a new group of investors and completely renovated once again, restoring it "to its original 1925 grandeur."
 The hotel opened the following year.